 Spondyloarthritis has a genetic component.
 Family members of those with spondyloarthritis are at higher risk, depending partly on whether they inherited the HLA-B27 gene.1 Having the HLA-B27 gene does not always mean someone will develop spondyloarthritis.
 In the end, the diagnosis relies on a rheumatologist’s judgment based on several factors considered together.

-Often, back pain is initially managed by non-specialists until it becomes severe or a doctor determines you have inflammatory back pain.
-Inflammatory back pain is different than mechanical back pain, which is caused by structural changes in the joints, vertebrae, or tissue, or may be caused by an injury.10
+Often, back pain is initially managed by primary care physicians until it becomes severe or a doctor determines you have inflammatory back pain.
+Inflammatory back pain is different from mechanical back pain, which is caused by structural changes in the joints, vertebrae, or tissue and may be caused by an injury.10